micro-ROS/benchmarking_shadow-builder/tutorial/01_create_plugin_time/README.md

 ## Create a listener

 Good!
 Now the plugin is ready to be registered within the TFA's core.
 So when a session is running, the plugin will be found.
-However nothing will really happen.
-Indeed your plugin is not listening to a specific tag.
+However, nothing will really happen.
+Indeed, your plugin is not listening to a specific tag yet.

 Just as a reminder, the listener is an object derivated from the interface **ITFACommentListener**.
-It is listening to as specific _Tag_ which will be replace by a piece of code.
+It is listening to a specific _Tag_, which will be replaced by a piece of code.

-The declaration of the object shall be as display below:
+The declaration of the object shall be as below:
 ``` cpp
 class Timer: public ITFACommentListener
 {